How to lower high cortisol levels naturally?

-We can naturally lower high cortisol levels.
+We can naturally lower high cortisol which is also known as the “stress hormone”.
 Proper hydration, moderate exercise, maintaining a normal body weight, and following a healthy diet are beneficial.
 In order to reduce cortisol, you should eat foods high in:

 • vitamin C